juliogomez/netdevops/README.md

 $ docker run -it --rm -v $PWD:/pyats/demos/ ciscotestautomation/pyats:latest bash
 ```

-You can easily install it with:
+You can easily install ipyATS in it with:

 ```
 root@2ad68679070c:/pyats# pip install ipyats